raviverma199/ai-code-assistant/README.md

 # AI Code Assistant

-**AI Code Assistant** is your AI-powered coding assistant designed to simplify the development process by offering **code refactoring**, **bug fixing**, **logic explanation**, and **code execution**.
-Whether you’re a beginner or an experienced dev, RefactorBot saves you hours by automating repetitive code reviews and providing meaningful suggestions.
+AI Code Assistant is your AI-powered coding assistant designed to simplify the development process by offering code refactoring, bug fixing, logic explanation, and code execution.
+Whether you’re a beginner or an experienced developer, AI Code Assistant saves you hours by automating repetitive code reviews and providing meaningful suggestions.

 ---